- The end of Heaven: Disaster and Suffering in a Scientific Age (2017)

 This creates a double bind that everyone involved in the investigation, prevention, and mitigation of disaster, as well as in dealing with its aftermath—in whatever field of human and technological endeavor—runs up against, whether consciously or not.

 This book goes to the heart of this double bind by juxtaposing models and experiences of disaster and suffering, showing how the two often diverge, and how they might ultimately be reconciled.
-Click here for a short video briefing about The End of Heaven.
+Listen to Sidney read part of the Preface to The End of Heaven here:

 A just culture is a culture of trust, learning and accountability.
 It is particularly important when an incident has occurred; when something has gone wrong.
 How do you respond to the people involved?
 What do you do to minimize the negative impact, and maximize learning?
 This third edition of Sidney Dekker’s extremely successful Just Culture offers new material on restorative justice and ideas about why your people may be breaking rules.
 Supported by extensive case material, you will learn about safety reporting and honest disclosure, about retributive just culture and about the criminalization of human error.
 Some suspect a just culture means letting people off the hook.
 Yet they believe they need to remain able to hold people accountable for undesirable performance.
 In this new edition, Dekker asks you to look at ‘accountability’ in different ways.
 One is by asking which rule was broken, who did it, whether that behavior crossed some line, and what the appropriate consequences should be.
 In this retributive sense, an ‘account’ is something you get people to pay, or settle.
 But who will draw that line?
 And is the process fair?
 Another way to approach accountability after an incident is to ask who was hurt.
 To ask what their needs are.
 And to explore whose obligation it is to meet those needs.
 People involved in causing the incident may well want to participate in meeting those needs.
 In this restorative sense, an ‘account’ is something you get people to tell, and others to listen to.
 Learn to look at accountability in different ways and your impact on restoring trust, learning and a sense of humanity in your organization could be enormous.
 This book: